fionanealon/iris-data-set-project/README.md

 ![A picture of iris](iris.png)

 The above picture shows the three species contained in each class of the dataset - Iris setosa, Iris virginica and Iris versicolor.
-The dataset contains 50 samples each of these species.
+The dataset contains 50 samples each of these species with their botanical dimensions, sepal and petal, included in each row of the dataset.

 ![A picture of iris labels](iris_with_labels.jpg)